 11. New Orleans: Enjoy a free walking tour of the French Quarter

-To learn more about this famous New Orleans neighbourhood, head on down to the French Quarter Visitor Center for one of the free walking tours.
-Twenty-five tickets are dispatched on a first-come first-served basis half an hour before the tour starts.
+Looking for some French influence in the US?
+Then taking a stroll through the French Quarter has to be on your list of things to do in America.
+To learn more about this famous New Orleans neighbourhood, head down to the French Quarter Visitor Center for one of the free walking tours.
+25 tickets are dispatched on a first-come first-served basis half an hour before the tour starts.
 On this hour-long tour you’ll walk to the Mississippi River and learn how the city of New Orleans came into being.
 Don’t worry if you miss the tour; there’s still plenty to learn about the French Quarter from the free exhibits in the visitor’s centre.

 Location: 419 Decatur Street.